Yogi Bear statue stolen from Rankin County park - NewsBreak

 PELAHATCHIE, Miss. ( WJTV ) – Pelahatchie police are working to identify the suspect who stole the Yogi Bear statue from the Jellystone Park Camp-Resort.

 Police said the statue, which was located at the park entrance, was stolen on April 15, 2022.
 Investigators said video footage showed a pickup truck entering the park just before 11:45 p.m.
-They said the truck made a u-turn at the entrance and stopped near the statue.19-year-old arrested for crash that critically injured Pearl teen
+They said the truck made a u-turn at the entrance and stopped near the statue.Monroe men arrested for gun and drug charges, one arrestee was wanted for December 2021 shooting

 The suspect was able to detach the statue from its base and remove it from the property.